Dax89/WebPirate/README.md

-WebPirate is a Tabbed WebBrowser for SailfishOS based on WebKit.<br>
+WebPirate is a Tabbed WebBrowser for SailfishOS based on WebKit
-This software is under Heavy Development.

 Features
 -----